Day 19: Ocean Beach, Bream Head, and Road Walk to Reotahi Bay

 After continuing along Ocean Beach, we traversed the Bream Head ridge, arriving at Whangarei Harbour, ready to cross on a ferry tomorrow.

-We woke up a bit earlier than we’d planned, thanks to a couple of really loud and annoying birds that started chirping around 5:30 am, half an hour before sunrise.
+CareFree and I woke up a bit earlier than we’d planned, thanks to a couple of really loud and annoying birds that started chirping around 5:30 am, half an hour before sunrise.

 We got off to a good start; despite camping on a grassy field, our tent was remarkably dry, which made it a lot easier to pack up.

 We scheduled our ferry for tomorrow to cross Whangarei Harbour with Blair.
 Initially, we’d asked for 11 am, since that’s when we thought he would first be available, but he proposed 8 am.
-This was perfect given, we’d be camping about a two minute walk from where his ferry departs, and would prevent another late start.
+This was perfect, given we’d be camping about a two minute walk from where his ferry departs, and would prevent another late start.

 We walked back to Ocean Beach, and continued south, again near high tide, giving us a strenuous, but steady pace down the beach.